 Sometimes people use the wrong term to refer to a quitclaim deed.
 The terms “quit claim deed,” “quit claims deed,” or “quick claim deed” are all incorrect terms for a quitclaim deed.

-If someone is looking for a deed that carries a warranty, they need to use a warranty deed.
+If someone is looking for a deed that carries a warranty on title and ownership, they need to use a warranty deed.

 Important Laws & Requirements

-- Signing: According to § 47-19-03, a grantor must sign a quitclaim deed in North Dakota in front of a notary public.
+According to North Dakota Century Code § 47-19-03, a grantor must sign a quitclaim deed in North Dakota in front of a notary public and have it notarized.